PH-Vieira/PH-Vieira/README.md

 - 👋 Hi, I’m @PH-Vieira
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning AngularJS
+- 🌱 I’m currently learning vue-chartjs
 - 💞️ I’m looking to collaborate on any AI project
 - 📫 How to reach me -> send a message